 For a deeper dive on the history of Velez-Malaga see our history page.

-Vélez-Málaga has embraced sustainable tourism, balancing modernity with the preservation of its historical core.
+Vélez-Málaga has embraced sustainable tourism, balancing modernity with the preservation of its historic core.

 Is Velez-Malaga a Nice Place to Live?